tea7010/MyLearning/english/writing.md

 * It is obvious for me why my english acquring speed is not so quick as I expected that is I don't keen to spend time talking with others.
 This is the same as I am not good speaker even in my mother tongue.
 I have to be more fun to talk with others.
 * It’s obvious to me why my English isn’t improving as quickly as I expected — I’m not eager to spend time talking with others.
 It’s the same in my native language; I’m not a strong speaker.
 I need to find more joy in talking with people.

+* I like camping because it is very cozy but very cost effective compared to other accomodations.
+If you stay at a cottage or motel for a night, it would cost at least 150 buckes if you want to stay decent place.
+However, camp sites usually cost around 50-90sh depending on the facility.
+* I like camping because it’s cozy and very cost-effective compared to other accommodations.
+If you stay at a cottage or motel for a night, it can cost at least 150 bucks for a decent place.
+However, campsites usually cost around 50 to 90 dollars, depending on the facilities.